grommunio/grommunio-documentation/admin/architecture.rst

 The main protocol used for mobile devices and tablets is Exchange ActiveSync (EAS).
 EAS is a synchronization state-based protocol which uses state data to determine its current synchronization status.
-EAS is often synonymously refered to as "Push Mail", since it is permanently connected to its service and listening for updates.
+EAS is often synonymously referred to as "Push Mail", since it is permanently connected to its service and listening for updates.
 As such, EAS is recommended as protocol for mobile devices especially over unreliable networks, such as cellular networks.
 While it is possible to connect certain clients, including Microsoft Mail and